 INTERNATIONAL HUMAN RIGHTS

 Sample courses: Human Rights, Strategic Litigation of Human Rights, International Humanitarian Law, Human Rights and Terrorism, Human Rights and Environment

 LL.M.
 Degree Requirements

-Non-common law trained students however are required to take American Legal Institutions (LAW-580-001; 2 credits) and Legal Research and Writing (LAW-580-002; 2 credits) in the first semester.
+- Non-common law trained students are required to take American Legal Institutions (LAW-580-001; 2 credits) and LL.M.
+Legal Research and Writing (LAW-580L-002; 2 credits) in the first semester.

-New York Bar Track:
+New York Bar Track

 With careful planning, foreign-educated law students can meet the LL.M. degree requirements, the Certificate of Specialization requirements (if they choose to pursue a specialization), and the New York bar eligibility requirements at the same time.

 Of the 24 credit hours required to earn the ILSP LL.M., 12 credits must be in the subject matters required by the New York bar.

 - LAW-580-001: American Legal Institutions (2 credits; offered Fall & Spring)